nunit/nunit-transforms/nunit3-summary/README.md

 * `text-report.xslt` creates a report similar to what the console itself displays in text format.
 * `text-summary.xslt` creates the summary report alone in text format.'

-See our [website](http://nunit.org/nunit-summary) for samples of the report output.

 These transforms may be used independently or through the `nunit3-console` `--result` option.
 When used with `nunit3-console`, use a command-line similar to this:

 ```